jakedugi/census_tract_choropleth/README.md

 Census tracts are small, relatively permanent subdivisions of counties with standard populations (~4,000 people).
 Unlike ZIP codes, they cover the entire U.S. and are ideal for fine-grained demographic or socioeconomic analysis.

 This project demonstrates how to:
-- Combine TIGER/Line shapefiles into a unified GeoJSON
+- Combine and simplify TIGER/Line shapefiles into an optimized GeoJSON
 - Clean and join ACS data at the tract level
 - Render an interactive Plotly choropleth map using Mapbox
 - Output a ready-to-share HTML visualization